-Soil types are alluvial reddish brown muddy & sandy soil and dupitila formation.
+Soil types are alluvial reddish brown muddy & sandy soil and Dupitila formation.
 The soils developing from the weathered sandstones tend to be sandy to clay loams.
 Presence of organic matter content in the soil is moderate.

-Surface soil is sand-mad mixed.
+Landslide potential

-Landslide potential (high/medium/low, with explanation):
+(high/medium/low, with explanation):

 Low.
-As surface soil is sand-mad mixed so that potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of test tube well& production tube well, overhead tank, tap stand and pipe line construction.
+As surface soil is sand-mud mixed so that potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of test tube well & production tube well, overhead tank, tap stand and pipe line construction.
 The impacts will be negative but short-term, small scale, site-specific within a relatively small area and minimized by mitigation measures.

-Baseline surface water and groundwater quality (FE, TDS, fecal coliform, pH):
+Baseline surface water and groundwater quality (FE, TDS, fecal coli form, pH):

-Surface water quality:
+Surface water quality: flow